Pensions guide: the different types of pensions you need to know about

 While the state pension age is currently 66, it is possible to access your own private retirement savings earlier.

-The normal minimum pension age is currently 55, rising to 57 from 6 April 2028.
+The normal minimum pension age is currently 55, rising to 57 from April 2028.

 There are circumstances where you may be able to get the money earlier, such as if you are ill or have a protected pension age in your policy.

-You need to start thinking about tax once you access your pension.
+You need to think about tax once you access your pension.
+The government lets you take 25% of it as tax-free cash.

-The rest can then either be left invested – known as income drawdown – with any withdrawals subject to income tax, or you can use some or all of the money to buy a fixed retirement income, known as an annuity, which is purchased from an insurance company.
+The rest can then either be left invested – known as income drawdown – with any withdrawals subject to income tax, or you can use some or all of the money to buy a guaranteed retirement income, known as an annuity, which is purchased from an insurance company.

 Timing and how much you take is key as you want to ensure the money doesn't run out.
 Many retirees follow a 4% withdrawal rule.

+There are benefits to waiting longer to access your pot.
 The longer you stay invested, the more valuable your pot and income drawdown withdrawals could be.

 Additionally, waiting until you are older to buy an annuity could give you a higher rate depending on your life expectancy.